vegaprotocol/documentation/docs/api/websocket.md

 ## Adding filters to subscriptions

-Most of the websocket endpoints support filtering such as by-party or by-market.
+Most of the WebSocket endpoints support filtering such as by-party or by-market.
 The filters are set as query parameters on the URL.

 <Tabs>
 <TabItem value="bash" label="Bash">